jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-practice-schema.md

 #### Eyes 'Still'

-- Other times I might be better off keeping my eyes still *evenly* on the entire piano keyboard (fragments 17a and 17b).
+- Other times I might be better off keeping my eyes still *evenly* on the entire piano keyboard to avoid confusion (fragments 17a and 17b).

 #### Eyes